freenas/freenas-docs/userguide/freenas_jails.rst

 .. image:: images/jails3a.png

-By default, the only required value to create a jail is to give it a name.
-The default is to create a FreeBSD jail.
+By default, the only required value to create a jail is a name.
+FreeBSD jails are created by default.

 Table 13.2a summarizes the available options.
 Most settings are only available in "Advanced Mode" and are not needed if the intent is to